Thanks to Photoquilty for suggesting our Baby Name of the Day.

 BIRDS OF A FEATHER

-But Dove has long been used in sparing numbers for girls in the US.
+But the baby Dove has long been used in sparing numbers for girls in the US.
 It tracks with Robin and Wren, Raven and Paloma.
 Some feel more obviously avian; others seem more subtle.

 The birds are cousins to pigeons, members of the Columbidae family, along with a few hundred others.
-Names like Jonah and Jemima also relate to the bird.
+Names like Jonah and Jemima also relate to doves.

 It’s thought that the word comes from the Germanic dubon – to dive, related to their pattern of flight – via the Old English dufe.